 the format required by the tax commissioner, within thirty days

-after the inventory and shall pay to the tax commissioner
+after the inventory and shall pay to the tax commissioner, at the

 time of filing the report, any additional tax due under an

-date of the rate change.
-A discount of four percent shall be
+increased rate.
+A discount of four percent shall be allowed on all

-allowed on all tax due for persons who pay additional tax under
+tax due for persons who pay additional tax under this section.

 (c) Imposition of the tax on tobacco products other than